 Jorge’s Mentoring Experience

-Jorge Pacheco is one of FLY’s Court Appointed Friend and Advocate (CAFA) Mentors.
-He shared this reflection with us about the power of mentoring.
+Jorge Pacheco shared this reflection with us about his experience as one of FLY’s Court Appointed Friend and Advocate (CAFA) Mentors.

 I’m a public school educator and I used to teach second grade.
 I became very concerned about certain kids in my class who, at only seven or eight years old, were engaging in very negative behaviors.
 I became angry about the circumstances that surrounded these kids and pushed them to do things no kid really wants to do.
 I was also worried for their future.